carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

-TODO: Need to be careful, can't cast between `HashMap(TypeWithOneHashImpl, ValueType)` and `HashMap(TypeWithAnotherHashImpl, ValueType)`, even if they have the same data representation if `HashMap` depends on the hash impl
+TODO: Need to be careful, can't cast between `HashMap(TypeWithOneHashImpl, ValueType)` and `HashMap(TypeWithAnotherHashImpl, ValueType)`, even if they have the same data representation if `HashMap` depends on the hash impl.
+I _think_ the previous [type compatibility section](#type-compatibility) mostly addresses this concern.

 We also provide a way to create new types
 [compatible with](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/design/generics/terminology.md#compatible-types)